pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

    ![Migration successful](../../../images/migrate-site-wp-successful.png)

-   IS THIS REALLY TRUE?
-I HAVEN'T GOTTEN ONE YET  You will also receive an email when the migration completes.
-You may close this window or navigate away from this page.

 1. After the migration is complete, return to Pantheon tab and click **Confirm migration progress**.
 Your site's dashboard appears.

-You have just finished adding a site in its Dev environment!
+You have successfully added a site in its Dev environment!

 </Tab>